7 Interesting Things that Your Body Does in Deep Sleep

 5. Sudden movements

-This happens normally and shouldn’t be a cause of concern.
+This reflex is very common in all human beings and takes place when we reach the deepest sleep phase.
+Suddenly you jump or feel a strong jolt out of bed.
+While this can be annoying, it’s perfectly normal and shouldn’t be a cause of concern.
 What’s going on is that your brain is preparing itself for the shift in sleep cycles and sometimes it gets misinterpreted as a fall.

 6. The brain discards what it doesn’t need when in deep sleep